Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 ## Overload resolution

 Kotlin supports _function overloading_, that is, the ability for several functions of the same name to coexist in the same scope, with the compiler picking the most suitable one when such a function is called.
 This section describes this mechanism in detail.

 ### Intro

-Unlike other object-oriented languages, Kotlin does not only have object methods, but also top-level functions, local functions, extension functions and function-like values, which complicates the overloading process quite a lot.
-Kotlin also has infix functions, operator and property overloading which all work in a similar but rather different way.
+Unlike other object-oriented languages, Kotlin does not only have object methods, but also top-level functions, local functions, extension functions and function-like values, which complicate the overloading process quite a lot.
+Kotlin also has infix functions, operator and property overloading which all work in a similar, but subtly different way.

 ### Receivers

 Every function or property that is defined as a method or an extension has one or more special parameters called _receiver_ parameters.
-When calling such a callable using navigation operators (`.` or `?.`) the left hand side parameter is called an _explicit receiver_ or this particular call.
+When calling such a callable using navigation operators (`.` or `?.`) the left hand side parameter is called an _explicit receiver_ of this particular call.
-In addition to the explicit receiver, each such call may indirectly access zero or more _implicit receivers_.
+In addition to the explicit receiver, each call may indirectly access zero or more _implicit receivers_.

 Implicit receivers are available in some syntactic scope according to the following rules:

-- All receivers available in outer scope are also available in all nested scopes;
+- All receivers available in an outer scope are also available in the nested scope;
-- In the scope of a classifier definition, the following receivers are available:
+- In the scope of a classifier declaration, the following receivers are available:
-    - The implicit `this` object of the defined type;
+    - The implicit `this` object of the declared type;
-    - The companion object (if one exist) of this class;
+    - The companion object (if one exists) of this class;
-    - The companion objects (if any exists) of all its superclasses;
+    - The companion objects (if any exist) of all its superclasses;
-- If a function or a property is an extension, the `this` parameter of the extension is also available inside the extension definition;
+- If a function or a property is an extension, `this` parameter of the extension is also available inside the extension declaration;
-- The scope of a lambda expression if it has an extension function type contains the `this` argument of this lambda expression.
+- The scope of a lambda expression, if it has an extension function type, contains `this` argument of the lambda expression.

+TODO(If I'm a companion object, is a companion object of my supertype an implicit receiver for me or not?)

 The available receivers are prioritized in the following way:

-- The receivers provided in most inner scope have higher priority;
+- The receivers provided in the most inner scope have higher priority;
-- In a classifier body, the implicit `this` reference has higher priority than the companion object receiver;
+- In a classifier body, the implicit `this` receiver has higher priority than any companion object receiver;
-- Current class companion object receiver has higher priority than any of the base classes.
+- Current class companion object receiver has higher priority than any of the base class companion objects.

 The implicit receiver having the highest priority is also called the _default implicit receiver_.
 The default implicit receiver is available in the scope as `this`.
-Other available receivers may be accessed using [this-expressions][This-expressions] of different form.
+Other available receivers may be accessed using [labeled this-expressions][This-expressions].

-If an implicit receiver is available in some scope, it may be used to call functions implicitely without using the navigation operator.
+If an implicit receiver is available in a given scope, it may be used to call functions implicitely in that scope without using the navigation operator.

 ### The forms of call-expression